Finishing the programme

-Remember to pay the semester fee and be semester registered for the semester during which you are submitting your thesis.
+- You have to pay the semester fee and be registered for the current semester

-Before you can take your final examination, the theoretical curriculum (in accordance to the approved master’s study plan) in your master’s programme must be completed, including the mandatory HSE-courses.
+Before you are eligible for the final examination, the theoretical curriculum (in accordance with the approved master’s study plan) in your master’s programme must be completed, including the mandatory HSE-courses.

 The final examination will normally take place in mid/late June.
-The date for the examination should be set no later than 6 weeks after thesis submission.
+The date for the examination should be no later than 6 weeks after the thesis submission.
 The final MSc examination consists of:

 - An oral presentation of the master thesis given by the student (you), open to the public.
 The presentation should last 30 minutes.